COVID19 Prevention Checklist Industry Guidance

 - Consider increased tee time intervals to enhance physical distancing between parties.
 (Updated 5/27/20)

-- Continue physical distancing while playing and wear face coverings when indoors or when unable to maintain physical distancing.
+- Continue physical distancing while playing and wear face coverings when indoors.
+(Updated 11/5/20)

 - Remove all touchable surfaces (bunker rakes, water coolers, ball washers, etc.)